coolbeevip/ansible-playbook/README.md

 ## Run Ansible Tools

-We will use the Ansible tool to connect to the above three servers and execute some simple commands
+We will use the Ansible tool to connect to the above three servers and execute simple commands.

 ```shell
 docker run --name ansible --rm -it \